Tenant

 Invoices that have not been paid by the 20th will have an interest of 0,15% per day added to them until the debt is paid.

 If you have a foreign bank, make sure you know how big your bank’s international transfer fees are.
-If your bank has transfer fees, you will need to add those extra fees to your payment, otherwise they will take the fee from your payment and the campus will not receive the full required amount.
+If your bank has transfer fees, you will need to add those extra fees to your payment, otherwise they will take the fee from your payment and the campus will not receive the full amount.

 If you have any questions about your deposit or rent payments, please write an e-mail to the campus accountant Kerli Visnapuu (raamatupidaja@rohemucampus.ee).